Ichio Asukata: Early life and education

 Asukata was born in Yokohama, Kanagawa.
 He was born in the house of a physician who was a member of a well-established family from nearby Atsugi city.
 His father was Kiichi Atsukata, a lawyer who worked for both the Chairman of the Yokohama City Council as well as the Superintending Prosecutor of the Takamatsu High Public Prosecutors' Office.
 Around the age of five, young Asukata developed polio, which left his left leg disabled.
 Around this time, he changed the kanji reading of his name from Kazuo to Ichiwo (the wo character is pronounced o in modern Japanese).
 He attended the school that today is Kibogaoka Senior High School in Kanagawa, and then tried taking entry examinations to get into Mito Senior High School (now Ibaraki University), but he was disqualified due to obstacles presented by his disabled left leg.
-Around this time, he was classmates with Tooru Terada and Takeshi Kawai (when the latter ran as an Liberal Democratic Party candidate in the Yokohama mayoral race against Asukata in 1971, it was dubbed a "classroom confrontation").
+Around this time, he was classmates with Tooru Terada and Takeshi Kawai (when the latter ran as a Liberal Democratic Party candidate in the Yokohama mayoral race against Asukata in 1971, it was dubbed a "classroom confrontation").

 After he dropped out of Chuo University, he moved over to Meiji University to pursue film studies there.
 He graduated from there, and afterwards he took the exams for the "higher civil service examinations," becoming a lawyer as a result.
 In the immediate post-war period, he was assigned to defend various B and C class war criminals.